-Research shows that dog food allergies account for at least 10% of all canine allergy symptoms, and feeding an 'allergy free' dog food is one of the best ways of eliminating your dogs' uncomfortable and distressing symptoms.
+Research shows that dog food allergies account for at least 10% of all canine allergy symptoms, and feeding an 'allergy free' dog food is one of the best ways of eliminating your dogs uncomfortable symptoms.

-Some dogs with dog food allergies are reacting to just one ingredient, others may be allergic or sensitive to several of them.
-The most common allergy 'triggers' in NON hypoallergenic dog food include (but aren't limited to)..
+Some dogs with food allergies are reacting to just one ingredient, others may be allergic or sensitive to several of them.

-In addition, many dogs are sensitive or allergic to the chemicals and artificial additives, preservatives, colorings and flavorings contained in many popular foods, and that's why hypoallergenic dog foods contain only natural ingredients.
+In addition, many dogs are sensitive or allergic to the chemicals and artificial additives, preservatives, coloring and flavors contained in many popular foods.

 An elimination diet is the best way to figure that out, and switching your dog over to a diet that contains ingredients he's never eaten before is the best way to start.